enso-org/enso-archive/doc/design/engine/engine-services.md

 > - Do we want to remain compatible (where possible) with the Microsoft LSP
 >   [specification](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/)?
 > - What is the agreed-upon design for the protocol itself?
+> - How does this interact with synchronising node metadata?
+> - Is there a way to hide metadata in the LSP?

+- We want to go with LSP.
+- Not used for results / visualisations / etc.

 ### Protocol Communication Patterns
 Whatever protocol we decide on will need to have support for a couple of main